AmitGrosman/ATE-Adjustment-Project/README.md

 ## **Files Included:**
-- **Combined.py, OneConfounder.py, MultipleConfounders.py, RealData.py:** Python scripts implementing the various algorithms and conducting experiments.
+- **Code/:** Directory containing the python scripts implementing the various algorithms and conducting experiments.
 - **Results/**: Directory containing output files, plots, and logs from experiments.
 - **ProjectReport**.pdf: A report detailing the project information and progression.
 - **README.md:** Project documentation.